KostasBan/Pattern-Recognition-Project/README.md

 # UNIVERSITY ASSIGNMENT ON PATTERN RECOGNITION <h1>

 SPRING SEMESTER 2016

-University of Thessali - Electrical and Computer Engineering department
+University of Thessaly - Electrical and Computer Engineering department

 We were asked to do an assignment on simple pattern recognition algorithms via using Matlab.